peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

-    public static CBORObject FromJSONString​(String str, CBOREncodeOptions options) Generates a CBOR object from a text string in JavaScript Object Notation (JSON) format, using the specified options to control the decoding proces. <p>By default, if a JSON object has the same key, only the last given value will be used for each duplicated key.</p>
+    public static CBORObject FromJSONString​(String str, CBOREncodeOptions options) Generates a CBOR object from a text string in JavaScript Object Notation (JSON) format, using the specified options to control the decoding process. <p>By default, if a JSON object has the same key, only the last given value will be used for each duplicated key.</p>

 **Parameters:**